Report: Only 20% of Hilton Head rentals are affordable for workers. Could this fix it?

 What’s next?

-The full report will be presented to the public planning committee on April 10.
+The full report was presented to the public planning committee April 10.

-Sturtevant will face questions about her findings and suggestions, and the action steps will eventually go to Hilton Head Town Council.
+Sturtevant faced questions about her findings and suggestions, and the public planning committee will vote on the the proposal April 25.
+Depending on that vote, the report will go on to Hilton Head Island Town Council.

 Comments